 - Harm to an unborn baby, causing injury or death.
 See “What is the most important information I should know about Tekamlo?”

-- Aliskiren, one of the medicines in Tekamlo, can cause swelling of your face, lips, tongue, throat, arms and legs, or the whole body.
-Get medical help right away and tell your doctor if you get any one or more of these symptoms.
-Serious allergic reactions can happen at any time while you are taking Tekamlo.
+- Severe Allergic Reactions and Angioedema (hypersensitivity).
+Aliskiren, one of the medicines in Tekamlo, can cause difficulty breathing or swallowing, tightness of the chest, hives, general rash, swelling, itching, dizziness, vomiting, or abdominal pain (signs of a severe allergic reaction called anaphylactic reaction).
+Aliskiren can also cause swelling of your face, lips, tongue, throat, arms and legs, or the whole body (signs of angioedema).
+Stop taking Tekamlo and get medical help right away.
+Tell your doctor if you get any one or more of these symptoms.
+Angioedema can happen at any time while you are taking Tekamlo.

 - Low blood pressure (hypotension).
 Your blood pressure may get too low if you also take water pills, are on a low-salt diet, get dialysis treatments, have heart problems, or get sick with vomiting or diarrhea.
 Lie down if you feel faint or get dizzy.
 Call your doctor right away.

 - Possible increased chest pain or risk of heart attack.
-It is rare, but when you first start taking Tekamlo or increase your dose, you may have a heart attack or your angina may get worse.
+When you first start taking Tekamlo or increase your dose, you may have a heart attack or your angina may get worse.
 If that happens, call your doctor right away or go directly to a hospital emergency room.

 The most common side effects of Tekamlo include:

 - high levels of potassium in the blood (hyperkalemia)